timzaak/notir/README.md

 `Notir` is a lightweight WebSocket server built with Rust using the Salvo web framework and Tokio.
 It allows users to connect via WebSockets, subscribe to a real-time message feed, and publish messages to other connected clients.

+Feel free to open an issue anytime, for any reason.

 ## Features

 - WebSocket communication for real-time messaging.